hashgraph/guardian/Methodology Library/CDM/CDM AMS-III.AR/readme.md

 ### Available Roles

-  - Project Proponent - Project developer who proposes and executes cookstove project and receives credits(VER)
-  - VVB(Validation & Verification Body) - Independent third party who audits project's critical documentation and monitoring reports
-  - Gold Standard(GS) - GS is the trusted registry overseeing the entire project cycle and issuing the credits(VER)
+  - Project Proponent - The project participant is responsible for executing the emission reduction project.
+They develop and implement strategies to substitute fossil fuel-based lighting systems with LED/CFL lighting systems.
+The project participant must adhere to the requirements outlined by the CDM and provide evidence of the emission reductions achieved.
+Upon successful verification, the project participant receives certified emission reduction (CER) tokens as an incentive for their emission reductions.

+  - VVB(Validation & Verification Body) - The VVB plays a critical role in independently verifying and validating the project data submitted by the project participant.
+They thoroughly assess the project's emission reduction potential, methodologies, and adherence to the policy guidelines.
+Based on their evaluation, the VVB either approves or rejects the project for registration.

+  - Registry (UNFCCC) - The United Nations Framework Convention on Climate Change (UNFCCC) serves as the registry for the CDM.
+They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB.
+The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens.  )

 ### Important Documents & Schemas

+- Methodological Tool 07- Tool to calculate the emission factor for an electricity system
+- Methodological Tool 19- Demonstration of additionality of microscale project activities
+- Methodological Tool 21- Demonstration of additionality of small-scale project activities
+- Methodological Tool 33- Default values for common parameters
-**Project Description** - Project Proponent information, standard project information, methodology information, etc.
+- Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.

-**Baseline Emissions** – Baseline emission calculation that automatically occurs without the need for a form.

-**Default Values (Tool 33)** - Tool 33 is included as a module within the policy.
-This module is used to calculate default values for common parameters like emission factors for diesel generator systems.

-**Minimum Requirements for the Design Specifications of Project Lamps** – This schema is included in the policy as a form within the project information form, fields are included to collect the following information about the project:

-- Lamp wattage (in Watts) and luminous flux output (in lumens)
-- Rated lamp life (in hours)
-- Where applicable, the type and rated capacity of the renewable energy equipment used for battery-charging (in Watts)
-- Type (e.g. NiMH, Lead-Acid, Li-ion, Lithium-iron-phosphate, etc.), nominal voltage, and rated capacity of the batteries (in Ampere hours)
-- Type of charge controller (e.g. active or passive)
-- Autonomous time and DBT
-- Solar Run Times(s) (SRT) for products with solar energy charging systems
-- Where applicable, the amount of time to fully charge the product using mechanical means or a centralized charging system (e.g. the national grid)
-- Physical protection against environmental factors (e.g. rain, heat, insect ingress)

-**Project Emissions** – Schema included within the project information form; this is filled out by the project proponent to calculate project emissions per project lamp.

-**Emissions Reduction** – Schema included within the project information form; this is filled out by the project proponent to calculate annual emission reductions.
+- Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.

-**Monitoring Report** – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.
+- Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.

 ### Token(Carbon credit)
 Certified Emission Reduction (CER) credits, each equivalent to one tonne of CO2.